 To foster a strong employer brand in a remote-first culture, employers should focus on:

-Remote Recruiting Tip 3: Determine What’s Required From Your Ideal Candidate
+Step 3: Determine What’s Required From Your Ideal Remote Candidate

 Before you recruit any employees, ensure that hiring managers and/or external recruiters are clear on the hiring brief and the requirements for the new role.
 For any new hire, you need to outline the skills and experience that your ideal candidate should possess.
 This includes both hard and soft skills, formal qualifications, job-specific training, and prior work experience.
 Once you’ve outlined these skills, this can be accurately reflected in the job advertisement and your interview questions.